Colored Gemstone Report

 LIMITATIONS AND SUMMARY

-The Gemcamp Laboratory provides you with a professional opinion regarding the identity, grade and appraisal value of your stone, utilising the most advanced techniques, equipment and resources available to our institution at the time of stone submission.
+The Gemcamp Laboratory provides you with a professional opinion regarding the identity and quality grade of your stone, utilising the most advanced techniques, equipment and resources available to our institution at the time of stone submission.
 We can only provide laboratory services for clients at our current rates of convenience, due to the important liability conditions listed on our reports, which also apply to any verbal results issued for client items.
 While this may be the case, our conditions are competent and consistent with many of the international laboratories in the trade.
 Ours is a service that strives to inform and disclose gemological information with the highest degree of accuracy and data transparency applicable.

 • The laboratory is an independent gemological facility, unaffiliated with any gemstone or jewellery vendors.